etecss/jQuery.scrollSpeed/README.md

 # jQuery.scrollSpeed
 Lightweight jQuery extension for modifying scrolling speed in modern web browsers.
-Supports vertical or horizontal scrolling direction, including user-defined easing.
+User-defined easing.

 ## Installation
 Include the latest version of [jQuery](http://jquery.com/download) and `jQuery.scrollSpeed.js` at the and of the `<body>` of your HTML document: